press0/aws-lambda-eventbarrier/Readme.md

 11. create an event notification binding S3 create events to the lambda function
    ```sh
    ```
-12. Now the AWS Lambda event barriers are ready to integration tested.
-The following commands will upload test files to the respective prefixes of each event barrier.
+12. AWS Lambda event barrier integration testing.
+The following commands upload test files to the respective prefixes of each event barrier.
-    The log file will be monitored to verify the Event Barrier condition.
+    The log file verifies the Event Barrier condition.
    ```sh

    ```

-## Usage
+#### Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-## Roadmap
+#### Roadmap

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).

-## Contributing
+#### Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.